lukavr05/final-year-project/documents/main.typ

 }
 ```

-Compiling this gives `example1.exe`, which we can pass into a Python program for some basic analysis.
+Compiling this using the `gcc` compiler on a Linux system gives `example1`, an ELF 64-bit LSB pie executable, which we can pass into a Python program for some basic analysis.
 Below is a minimal Python script for extracting raw binary data from a file:

 ```py
 def extract(path):